 A hybrid cloud is a combination of public cloud services and an on-premises private cloud, with orchestration and automation between the two.
 Companies can run mission-critical workloads or sensitive applications on the private cloud and use the public cloud to handle workload bursts or spikes in demand.
 The goal of a hybrid cloud is to create a unified, automated, scalable environment that takes advantage of all that a public cloud infrastructure can provide, while still maintaining control over mission-critical data.

 In addition, organizations are increasingly embracing a multi-cloud model, or the use of multiple IaaS providers.
 This enables applications to migrate between different cloud providers or to even operate concurrently across two or more cloud providers.

 Organizations adopt multi-cloud for various reasons.
 For example, they could do so to minimize the risk of a cloud service outage or to take advantage of more competitive pricing from a particular provider.
 Multi-cloud implementation and application development can be a challenge because of the differences between cloud providers' services and application program interfaces (API).

-Multi-cloud deployments should become easier, however, as providers' services and APIs converge and become more homogeneous through industry initiatives such as the Open Cloud Computing Interface.
+Multi-cloud deployments should become easier, however, as providers' services and APIs converge and become more standardized through industry initiatives such as the Open Cloud Computing Interface.